 The couple is guided, through a controlled and structured process, toward a resolution that is self-determined, fair and reasonable, and based upon open disclosure of information.

 Attorney Bruce Stanger Discusses the advantages of divorce mediation

-If you want to resolve your divorce issues amicably, contact the divorce mediation lawyers at the Hartford firm of Stanger Stanfield Law.
+If you want to resolve your divorce issues amicably, contact the divorce mediation lawyers at Stanger Stanfield Law in West Hartford, Connecticut.